Today's Friday • 17 mins read

 6. 365 Ways To Be More Stoic: A day-by-day guide to Practical Stoicism

-In “365 Ways To Be More Stoic” Tim Lebon and Kasey Pierce present daily Stoic wisdom to guide readers toward a happier, more purposeful existence.
+In 365 Ways to Be More Stoic, Tim Lebon and Kasey Pierce offer daily Stoic wisdom in a very digestible format.
+Stoic teachings and modern experiences come together to show us how to live happier, more purposeful lives.

-The book’s structure is simple and list-driven, presenting Stoic ideas in engaging chunks, making it fun and easy to read.
-Buy this to book yourself a year-long resource of inspiring tools, stories, actions, and rituals to enrich your life with meaning and happiness.
+The Stoic ideas come in engaging chunks, making it enjoyable to read.
+It’s your year-long resource filled with inspiring tools, stories, actions, and rituals to enrich your life with Stoic meaning.
+You’ll find prompts, concepts, challenges, quotes, examples, quizzes, and case studies here.

-See below how Lebon & Pierce equip readers to absorb the Stoic wisdom of the day by giving out small, achievable daily practices to tackle frustration, adversity, inevitable, and even mortality.
+See below how Lebon & Pierce equip readers to absorb the Stoic wisdom of the day by giving out small, achievable daily practices to tackle frustration, adversity, and even mortality:

 7. Journal Like A Stoic: A 90-Day Stoicism Program to Live with Greater Acceptance, Less Judgment, and Deeper Intentionality

-However, some readers may find the daily journaling commitment to be too time-consuming or difficult to maintain.
+Of course, some readers may find the daily journaling commitment time-consuming or challenging to maintain.
+So, approach it with that in mind.

 8. Letters from a Stoic: Seneca’s Moral Letters to Lucilius

-“Letters from a Stoic: Seneca’s Moral Letters to Lucilius” is a collection of personal letters written by the Roman philosopher Seneca.
-These letters to his friend Lucilius, who was the Governor of Sicily, are a cornerstone of Stoic philosophy, embodying its principles and practices.
+“Letters from a Stoic” is a collection of personal letters written by the Roman philosopher Seneca.
+Seneca’s letter-style essays to his friend Lucilius, the Governor of Sicily, are a cornerstone of Stoic philosophy.

 9. The Practicing Stoic: A Philosophical User’s Manual